Why We Call It a System, Not an Agent

 What we actually mean when we say "system"

 Remembers your brand.
 Not just the last conversation.
 The actual brand guide, tone of voice, competitor list, KPIs.
 Across sessions.
 Across clients.
+(Why this matters when you stop pasting context every time.)

 Keeps clients separate.
 Agency marketers managing competing brands don't mix contexts.
 Client A's strategy stays in Client A's workspace.